Extreme Weather

 Pretty much every year and every month is now either “one of the hottest on record” or “breaking the record”.
 For example, last month, March 2019: Australia swelters through the warmest March on record.

 We see these extremes right around the planet.
-For example, in February 2019, the UK has seen record-breaking high winter temperatures and a series of wildfires.
+For example, in February 2019, the UK saw record-breaking high winter temperatures and a series of wildfires.

 Powerful storms

 Mozambique was hit by one of the strongest cyclones ever to hit mainland Africa.
-Storms are growing more powerful as a result of climate change.
+Storms are becoming more powerful due to climate change.
 (New Scientist: 26 April 2019)

 Amazing rains